 Zhu Changlou, the 14th Ming emperor only had the pleasure of wearing Heaven's Mantle for one month.
-Son of concubine Wang, later Empress, he was born in 1582 as the eldest son of the Wanli emperor.
+Son of concubine Wang, later Empress, he was born in 1582 as the eldest son of the Wanli Emperor.

 Zhu Changlou took the reign title of Taichang upon his succession to the throne in 1620 at the age of 38 following the death of his father.
 His temple title was Guangzong, which means "Lustrous Ancestor".

 He was yet another example of a son who succeeded to the throne because he was the elder son, but with a father who had a different favorite heir.
-In this case it was Zhu Changxun, the son of the Wanli emperor's favorite concubine, Zheng.
+In this case it was Zhu Changxun, the son of the Wanli Emperor's favorite concubine, Zheng.

-The reign of Zhu Changlou, the Taichang emperor, was the shortest of any Ming emperor.
+The reign of Zhu Changlou, the Taichang period, was the shortest of any Ming emperor.
 He was enthroned on August 28, 1620 and and died suddenly on September 26, 1620 - just 29 days later.

 Intrigues were by now rampant in the Ming court.
 Several factions were jockeying for power and influence and even murder was no hindrance for furthering someone's ambitions.
 Concubines, ministers, eunuchs were all over each other in ever more complex alliances aiming at eliminating opponents.